imperialite/imperialite/README.md

-## Doctoral Researcher in Responsible AI
+# Doctoral Researcher in Responsible AI and Natural Language Processing

 Kumusta!
 I'm Joseph.
 I'm a UKRI CDT Doctoral Researcher at the University of Bath's Integrated Ph.D.
 Program in Accountable, Responsible, and Transparent AI (also called ART-AI).
 I conduct research in NLP specifically in the areas of text complexity, language generation, and low-resource evaluation.